Phone-GWP-group

 Business benefits alongside regulatory requirements

-EU law requires you to include the PAP 20 marking on your packaging if you ship corrugated packaging to specific regions.
+EU law requires you to include the PAP 20 logo on your packaging if you ship corrugated packaging to specific regions.
+Still, even where this scheme is voluntary, it can significantly benefit your business.

 Most consumers and businesses now prefer to purchase sustainable packaging and products.
 Providing instructions and clarity on recycling packaging also makes life easier for your customers.
-Some retailers or stockists may be less keen to purchase your products if you do not include the applicable recycling logos.
+Some retailers or stockists may be less keen to purchase your product if you do not include the applicable recycling logos.

 As such, whilst not always mandatory, using PAP 20 logos on your packaging is generally worthwhile.